Skip to main content

 5 mentions Positive Neutral Negative

-• “The first 4.5 worlds were really fun, but around 5 of the last levels require a ton of repetitions and practice that were very tedious and contrasted with the rest of the game.”
+• “The first 4.5 worlds were really fun, but around 5 of the last levels require a ton of repetition and practice, which was very tedious and contrasted with the rest of the game.”

-• “This isn't the only level design problem; the game really expects you to repeat the level several times, since you just have to know where every hang-spot is, which are often stretched and sometimes almost hidden, slowing down the gameplay and making it really tedious.”
+• “This isn’t the only level design problem; the game really expects you to repeat the level several times since you need to know where every hang-spot is, which are really stretched out and sometimes almost hidden, slowing down the gameplay and making it really tedious.”

 • “I found some of the later levels tedious to try for; the game really peaks in the middle levels.”